 According to Section 7 of the Supreme Court of Illinois Electronic Filing Procedures and User Manual regarding “Timing of e-filing; mechanics:”

 When you file, you are asked to select the type of document you are filing.
 The Court has hundreds of document types and selecting the correct one can be difficult.

 The state is working towards creating a standard configuration which will be adopted by each county in the state.
 If a filing code that you are looking for is not available, please Contact eFileIL to let them know.

 eService is the service of documents onto parties via the File & Serve Illinois secure and encrypted system.
 After you submit a document, you can select the eService option to immediately serve the parties or attorneys in the case, electronically.

 Each case has a list of “service contacts” who can be selected for eService on any file-and-serve or service-only filing.
-Filers can add people to the case service contact list by selecting desired recipients from the firm service contact directory or from the Public Service List.
+Filers can add people to the case service contact list by selecting desired recipients from the firm service contact directory or from the Public Service List (when it becomes available, timing from the Illinois Supreme Court is TBD).
 A service contact is a person for whom an email address and other identifying information has been entered into the eFileIL system by a registered user.